DDT5/snip1155-reference-impl/README.md

 ```

 ### Change admin
 The admin MUST be able to access this function.
 Other addresses MUST NOT be able to call this function.
 This function allows an admin to change the admin address.
 When this happens, the message caller SHOULD lose its own admin rights.
 The base specifications allow only one admin at a time.
-If multiple admins are implemented, a public query MUST be available for anyone to view all the admin addresses.
+If multiple admins are implemented (possible in additional specifications), a public query MUST be available for anyone to view all the admin addresses.

 ```js
 {